Nikon D610 vs Sony RX100 V

 Studio photographers will appreciate that the Nikon D610 (unlike the RX100 V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D610 and the RX100 V are recent models that are part of the current product line-up.
-The D610 replaced the earlier Nikon D600, while the RX100 V followed on from the Sony RX100 IV.
+The D610 is a recent model that features in the current product line-up of Nikon.
+In contrast, the RX100 V has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the RX100 V was succeeded by the Sony RX100 VI.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D610 or the Sony RX100 V – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.